-Pictures and Words (2nd Grade)
+Pictures and Words (K–3)

-Art of Looking (5th and 6th Grades)
+Art of Looking (Grades 5 and 6)

-Crossing Boundaries (7th and 8th Grades)
+Crossing Boundaries (Grades 7 and 8)

-Additional funding provided by the Connelly Foundation.
+Additional support provided by The 25th Century Foundation and the Connelly Foundation.

 The Syde Hurdus Foundation